Do you want to enjoy Greece like a local? My guide on how to experience Greece from A to Z will definitely help!

 M for Mythology

-While it was very tempting to use the famous “malaka” word here, we couldn’t leave out Greek Mythology.
+While it was very tempting to use the famous “malaka” word here, I chose to make a reference to Greek Mythology.
 Our beautiful land has an incredibly rich selection of myths, legends and stories tied to it.

 Ancient Greek Mythology revolves around the Ancient Greek Gods.
 Apart from the 12 Olympian Gods, there are literally thousands of lesser gods and deities, demons, nymphs, demi-gods, fairies, heroes and other fictional (?) creatures.